gridai/grid-docs/docs/features/sessions/faq.md

   ###grid.ai managed BEGIN do not edit manually### is at the top of the config file.
 :::

-## Why ssh to session fail with returned non-zero exit status 255
+## Why does ssh to a Session fail with returned non-zero exit status 255?
 - Make sure that the below line is at the top of the ~/.ssh/config file.

   ###grid.ai managed BEGIN do not edit manually### is at the top of the config file.